-Responsible for Child Age: 2 Parents 1 Parent

-Birth to 6 Eligible - Exception Met Eligible - Exception Met

-6-12, adequate Eligible - Eligible -
+Responsible for Child Age: 2 Parents 1 Parent Birth to 6 Eligible - Exception Met Eligible - Exception Met 6-12, adequate child care not available Eligible - Exception Met Eligible - Exception Met 6-12, adequate child care is Exce available

-child care not Exception Exception

-available Met Met

-6-12, adequate Ineligible - Eligible -

-child care is Exception Exception

-available Not Met Met

 Paternity does not have to be established to qualify as a father for these purposes.
 Only when the adults involved do not agree about the paternity of the child is any verification of paternity required.